-The firm "Knorr" (today with Unilever) had already existed in Germany for 50 years when it opened a pack plant in Thayngen.
-Also the manufacturer of women's underwear "Triumph" existed for 40 years until it opened a subsidiary at Zurzach.
-The German textile knitting firm "Schiesser" was bought by the Swiss industrialist Jakob Heusser-Staub (HESTA) already 44 years after been founded.
+The firm „Knorr“ (today with Unilever) had already existed in Germany for 50 years when it opened a pack plant in Thayngen.
+Also the manufacturer of women's underwear „Triumph“ existed for more than 40 years in Germany until it opened a subsidiary at Zurzach.
+The German textile knitting firm „Schiesser“ was bought by the Swiss industrialist Jakob Heusser-Staub (HESTA) already 44 years after been founded.

-Since 1830: foreign revolutionaries, scholars, philosophers and artist
+Since 1830: foreign revolutionaries, scholars, philosophers and artists

 In addition, scholars, philosophers and artists were attracted by the liberalization at that time.